HL7/daf-research/pages/_includes/downloads.md

 ## Downloads

-**Definitions:** All the value sets, profiles, extensions etc defined as part of the this Implementation Guides:
+**Definitions:** All the value sets, profiles, extensions etc. defined as part of the this Implementation Guides:

 - [XML](definitions.xml.zip)
 - [JSON](definitions.json.zip)